bloomberg/container-timing/README.md

 ### Shadow DOM

-Currently element-timing [doesn't have support for Shadow DOM](https://github.com/WICG/element-timing/issues/3).
-There will need to be many architecture-decisions made on how the shadow dom interacts with element timing, (should it be opened up or closed, should individual elements be surfaced or just the shadow-host element).
-Once we have a good story for element-timing we can later have a proposal for container-timing too (which hopefully follows similar rules to the element-timing API).
+Currently Element Timing [doesn't have support for shadow DOM](https://github.com/WICG/element-timing/issues/3).
+There will need to be many architecture-decisions made on how the shadow DOM interacts with element timing, (should it be opened up or closed, should individual elements be surfaced or just the shadow host element).
+Once we have a good story for Element Timing we can later have a proposal for Container Timing too (which hopefully follows similar rules to the Element Timing API).

 ## Security and Privacy

 The cross-frame boundary is not breached: elements belonging to iframes are not exposed to the parent frames.
 No timing information is passed to the parent frame unless the developer themselves explicitly pass information via postMessage.

 Most of the information provided by this API can already be estimated, even if in tedious ways.
-ElementTiming returns the first rendering time for images and text.
+Element Timing returns the first rendering time for images and text.
 The PaintTiming API could be used to compute a related timestamp for all the elements within a container root (See [Polyfill](#heading=h.3wxxpyowvuit))

 ## Polyfill